ava-labs/hypersdk/abi/README.md

 - Actions require an ID, other structs / types do not require one
 - Multiple structs with the same name from different packages are not supported
 - Maps are not supported; use slices or arrays instead
+- Built-in type `codec.Address` included as a special case

 ## Generating Golang Bindings
 Use cmd/abigen to automatically generate Go bindings from an ABI's JSON.